The BC Museums Association is proud to receive guidance and support from the BCMA Indigenous Advisory Committee.

 BCMA Indigenous Advisory Committee – Terms of Reference 2020

 In March 2017, BCMA Council unanimously endorsed the Rod Naknakim Declaration.
 Rod Naknakim of the We Wai Kai Nation presented at the 2016 BCMA annual conference during the plenary session entitled: “Museums and Canada’s First Nations: A Moral and Legal Obligation – The Colonial Legacy.”
-During his moving presentation Rod discussed the opportunity for museums, archives and Indigenous peoples to work together to realize the goals set out by the Truth and Reconciliation Commission and the United Nations Declaration on the Rights of Indigenous Peoples.
-He suggested four specific steps museums, archives and cultural institutions can take to work in partnership with Indigenous peoples:
+During his moving presentation, Rod discussed the opportunity for museums, archives, and Indigenous peoples to work together to realize the goals set out by the Truth and Reconciliation Commission and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+He suggested four specific steps museums, archives, and cultural institutions can take to work in partnership with Indigenous peoples:

 The BCMA is excited to move forward with the Rod Naknakim Declaration in 2017, a year that naturally leads to reflection and looking to the future.
-2017 marks the BCMA’s 60th anniversary, as well as the Canada 150th anniversary of confederation.
+This year both marked the BCMA’s 60th anniversary, as well as the Canada 150th anniversary of confederation.
 Reconciliation has been a key theme of both anniversaries.

 UNDRIP content and recommendations have been incorporated into the Rod Naknakim Declaration and the Indigenous Advisory Council’s terms of reference.

 In 2009, the Truth and Reconciliation Commission (TRC) of Canada began a multi-year process to listen to Survivors, communities and others affected by the Residential School system.
 The TRC issued a report with calls to action including four items (#67-71) specifically for the museum and archives community.
 The work of the TRC is now being carried out by the National Centre for Truth and Reconciliation.